MaRuifeng/DummyLovesAlgorithms/README.md

 This is a repository where I keep all interesting algorithms and data structures I came across either in work or learning.

 Lack of a well-trained background in computer science always pushed me back in taking time to catch up in algorithms and data structures.
-But that is indeed the area where a programmer trains his brain and align with his beloved machine.
+But that is indeed the area where a programmer shines and aligns the thinking process with his beloved machine.
+Behind the general software engineering principles, it's the carefully designed algorithms and data structures in vaiours code snippets that make the overall product performant and wonderful.

 ## Requirements